 I love the smell of pinecones baking in the oven to prep them for crafting.
-The scent of the pine fills the air with the smell of CHRISTmas!
+The scent of pine fills the air with the smell of CHRISTmas!
 Last year I tried adding them to my simmer crockpot and oh, my it worked!
 I added a few sappy cones, fresh-cut pine needles, some holiday spices, and a few drops of essential oils.
 Along with dehydrated citrus peels, cinnamon apple peels, and cloves.
 I tried some today in my cast iron skillet and it was AMAZING!

 10. Wall hanging

-Pinecones strung and draped over the corner of a hanging basket along w a touch of greenery is a perfect winter display.
+Pinecones strung and draped over the corner of a hanging basket along with a touch of greenery is a perfect winter display.
 Drape a handmade doily or vintage handkerchief to add a SIMPLE charm.
 You can check out my post on how to paint pinecones for a simple snow-kissed look ~ How to Make a Simple Snowy Pinecone Garland.

-Painted Pinecones for crafting, DIY projects and Holiday decorating
+Painted pinecones for crafting, DIY projects, and holiday decorating

 Pinecones can be used plain, bleached, painted a solid color, or lightly brushed with color.
 Weaving felt or ribbons in between the rows of scales or adding glitter are more design options.